 - Syringa villosa.
 Villous lilac, late lilac.
-Flowers slightly later than Lilac vulgaris, and is not as tolerant of dry conditions as other species of Lilac.
+Flowers slightly later than Syringa vulgaris, and is not as tolerant of dry conditions as other species of lilac.

 There are also several Syringa hybrids which combine different characteristics of some of the species listed above.